 The Hornby students, their families, school staff, members of the community, and island guests created the Exhibit by donating found specimens and by helping to raise the money to have them preserved for display.
 We are currently maintaining the collection in storage containers, as it was previously located in the Hornby Island Community School which burned down in August 2018.
 Thus, the collection is not currently available to the public until it is reestablished in a new room.

 It all began with a horned owl and glaucous-winged gull in the nineteen eighties.
 With the arrival of the beaver in the early nineties, the Exhibit began in earnest to grow to the forty plus taxidermy specimens and other natural history artifacts and fossils.
 Until 2005 these specimens were either displayed in the school library or stored in boxes.
-Then the dream to share these natural treasures with the general public became a reality, gradually over time becoming the Natural History Centre now located in a room of its own.
+Then the dream to share these natural treasures with the general public became a reality, gradually over time becoming the Natural History Centre which was located in a room of its own.

 Spotted at the Centre – Art from our Visitors!

-We have tables where you can study or sketch.
+The Centre had tables where you can study or sketch.
 Below is some inspiration from visitors.

 Artist Spotlight: Local artist and master potter Wayne Ngan spent time painting, in classic Chinese brush style, some of the creatures in the exhibit.
 In conjunction, he offered a painting demonstration to the students and kindly donated some of the pieces for fundraising.